-The department sponsors a variety of cultural events—lectures, film series, performances, and more—as well as social and informational events where students can get to know each other and faculty members in an informal setting.
-Faculty members in the department serve as advisors to some of the many Asia-related student organizations on campus, such as the Japan Club, Chinese Conversation Club, and more.
+The department sponsors a variety of cultural events — lectures, film series, performances, and more — as well as social and informational events where students can get to know each other and faculty members in an informal setting.
+Faculty members in the department serve as advisors to some of the many Asia-related student organizations on campus, such as the Japan Club, Chinese Conversation Club, Hebrew Table, and more.

 Languages across the Curriculum

-The department participates in the Languages across the Curriculum (LAC) program, offering a one-credit-hour discussion section that is conducted in Arabic but associated with a variety of courses offered in English, both in Asian studies and in such other departments as history or religious studies.
-This LAC recitation section offers students the opportunity to use their Arabic language skills in a broader intellectual context.
+The department participates in the Languages across the Curriculum (LAC) program, offering a one-credit-hour discussion section that is conducted in Arabic or Chinese but associated with a variety of courses offered in English, both in Asian studies and in such other departments as history or religious studies.
+This LAC recitation section offers students the opportunity to use their Arabic or Chinese language skills in a broader intellectual context.

 The University has rich collections of books and periodicals on Asia in the relevant Asian languages, as well as in English and other Western languages.
 Experts in the collection development department for Davis Library are available to help students locate the materials they need.
 The University also has an outstanding collection of Asian films and other audiovisual materials, housed in the Media Resource Center at House Library.